-TPG Specialty Lending, Inc. ("TSLX" or the "Company") is a Delaware corporation formed on July 21, 2010.
+TPG Specialty Lending, Inc. ("TSL" or the "Company") is a Delaware corporation formed on July 21, 2010.
 The Company was formed primarily to lend to, and selectively invest in, middle-market companies in the United States.
-The Company has elected to be regulated as a business development company ("BDC") under the 1940 Act.
+The Company has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 In addition, for tax purposes, the Company has elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
-TSLX is managed by TSL Advisers, LLC (the "Adviser").
+TSL is managed by TSL Advisers, LLC (the "Adviser").
 On June 1, 2011, the Company formed a wholly-owned subsidiary, TC Lending, LLC, a Delaware limited liability company.
 On March 22, 2012, the Company formed a wholly-owned subsidiary, TPG SL SPV, LLC, a Delaware limited liability company ("TPG SL SPV").
 On May 19, 2014, the Company formed a wholly-owned subsidiary, TSL MR, LLC, a Delaware limited liability company.